 In 1953, Blancpain launched their Fifty Fathoms – the father of modern dive watches.
 One of the things I find interesting about the Fifty Fathoms in particular, is the process that took place in creating it.

 Two French naval officers, Captain Robert “Bob” Maloubier and Lieutenant Claude Riffaud, were in need of a watch for their military diving missions, so they developed a list of specifications.
 There was just one problem: none of the watches available on the market at the time made their cut.
 Meanwhile in Switzerland, Jean-Jacques Fiechter – who happened to be the CEO of Blancpain (1950-1980) – was passionate about a certain sport, diving.
-The two officers came into contact with Fiechter and, according to some sources, there was little need to convince him about the project.
+The two officers came into contact with Fiechter and, according to some sources, there was little need to convince him about the project as he had that was available.
 I am intrigued because this crucial moment ignited a process which ultimately led to the conception of what would become the Fifty Fathoms.

 Maloubier and Riffaud needed a watch that would fit their requirements, but Fiechter also had his own ideas based on his experience in the diving milieu.
 A fusion of ideas and actual requirements, one might say.
 First and foremost, the watch had to be water resistant, so Fiechter developed a double sealed crown.
 It was a stroke of genius as it would protect the watch from water intrusion if the crown accidentally got pulled out during a dive, as the second inner seal would protect the watch.